Chemotion/ChemOrc/README.md

 ### Getting the tool

 The ChemCLI tool is a binary file called `chemCLI` and needs no installation.
 The only prerequisite is that you install [Docker Desktop](https://www.docker.com/products/docker-desktop/) (and, on Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)).
-Depending on your OS, you can download the lastest release of the CLI from [here](https://github.com/Chemotion/ChemCLI/releases/).
+Depending on your OS, you can download the latest release of the CLI from [here](https://github.com/Chemotion/ChemCLI/releases/).
 Builds for the following systems are available:

 - Linux, amd64
 - Windows, amd64; remember to turn on [Docker integration with WSL](https://docs.docker.com/desktop/windows/wsl/)